Boy helps Brown put new spin on 'Let's go, Brandon' chant - NewsBreak

 Boy helps Brown put new spin on 'Let's go, Brandon' chant

-Brandon Brown wanted a way to change the narrative behind the “Let’s go, Brandon” message after his first career NASCAR victory inadvertently fostered a chant that has been used to insult President Joe Biden .
+ELKHART LAKE, Wis. — (AP) — Brandon Brown wanted a way to change the narrative behind the "Let's go, Brandon" message after his first career NASCAR victory inadvertently fostered a chant that has been used to insult President Joe Biden.

 Brown found that new message thanks to the family of an 8-year-old boy with autism.